 Photo by Anya Nnenna for Eco Collective

-The lush conditioner bar really didn't cut it for my curls.
-I need a bit more hydration and moisture - curls tend to just drink moisture!
+The first swap I tried was a Lush conditioner bar, but it didn't really cut it for my hair type.
+I need a bit more hydration and moisture to keep my hair curly.
 However, we found a cocoa butter conditioner bar for Eco Collective that I love, especially for travel!
+It smells really good and it does seem to leave my hair soft and curly.

 Somewhere along the way, I discovered a leave-in conditioner spray in bulk at the Soap Dispensary up in Vancouver.
 It was lightweight, and the perfect thing to tame flyaways and nourish my curls.
 This in combination with my conditioner bar and regular brushing has become my new routine.